svidgen/www.thepointless.com/src/routes/about.md

 	</div>
 	<div class='content'>
 		<b>We work hard and with gears.</b>
 		Lots and lots of gears.
-And that's hard stuff to beat.
-Gears.
-Yes, gears are what make it happen.
-If you ain't got gears, you ain't got gears.
+We type things on keyboards that make the computers turn the gears.
+Those gears turn other gears, which ultimately turn the most important gears.
+Lots of important gears.
 	</div>
 </div>